JonThom/grakn-utils-schema/README.md

 * include metadata such as definitions, elucidations, examples, references, revision history
 * visualise the ontology as a graph
 * export the ontology to different formats

-Grakn provides WorkBase but this doesn't meet the above requirements:
-* no elegant way to attach metadata to a schema
-* schema visualisation has limited user control and the layout currently doesn't work for larger schemas
-* no way to the keyspace as a schema to gql or another format.
+With Grakn there are two ways to develop a schema: writing a series of 'define' statements in a gql file or using the WorkBase GUI.
+Both fall short of the above requirements.

-This toolkit provides an environment for developing a grakn schema.
-It uses a 'meta-schema' as a keyspace in which the developer models the new schema as a grakn dataset.
-The developer writes the new schema as a series of `graql` `insert` statements.
-To visualise the schema, the developer inspects the ontology using the `WorkBase` data visualiser.
-When the new schema is done, it is compiled to a series of `define` statements, i.e. the standard grakn schema form.
+This toolkit uses Grakn as an environment for developing a grakn schema.
+Specifically, the developer encodes the new schema classes as instances of classes of a 'meta-schema' through a script of `graql` `insert` statements.
+The developer visualises the ontology using the `WorkBase` data visualiser, enabling far more flexible queries and click-based interaction than the built-in schema visualiser.
+When the developer has written the schema in 'insert' form, the parser script compiles it to a series of `define` statements - the standard grakn schema format..

 ## Example